Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 -\dfrac{\hbar^2}{2m} \dfrac{d^2 \psi}{dx^2} + \dfrac{1}{2} m \omega^2 x^2 \psi = E\psi
 {% end %}

-This is not an easy differential equation to solve.
-However, we can make the problem tractable by assuming the ground state of the quantum harmonic oscillation has a very small energy, so that $E_0 \psi \approx 0$.
-This reduces the differential equation to:
+This is not an easy differential equation to solve, and finding a solution that describes all the possible states of the quantum harmonic oscillator is highly non-trivial.
+However, we can make the problem tractable by just solving for the ground state of the quantum harmonic oscillator.
+By making the assumption that the ground state (being the lowest-energy state) has a very small energy, so $E_0 \psi \approx 0$, the differential equation reduces to:

 {% math() %}
 -\dfrac{\hbar^2}{2m} \dfrac{d^2 \psi}{dx^2} + \dfrac{1}{2} m \omega^2 x^2 \psi = 0